beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/details.md

 #### Generating ROR cluster CA and nodes' certificates

-To generate CA certificates in the self hosted cluster, we will use the `elasticsearch-certutil` which can be found in the `bin` folder in your Elasticsearch location (eg. `/usr/share/elasticsearch/bin/`).
+To generate CA certificates in the self-hosted cluster, we will use the `elasticsearch-certutil` which can be found in the `bin` folder in your Elasticsearch location (eg. `/usr/share/elasticsearch/bin/`).

 Our working directory structure will look like that: